zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 record the equivalent [address record] must exist as an authoritative record in the child zone, or below, and both records must have the same [IP address].

-The other alternative is that the name server name is [Out-Of-Domain], and in that case there can be a [glue record], and it must also match an address record with the same IP address in the authoritative zone.
+Alternatively the name server name is [Out-Of-Domain], and in that case there can be a [glue record], and it must also match an address record with the same IP address in the authoritative zone.
 In this case that authoritative zone is not the *Child Zone* since the name is [Out-Of-Domain].

-It is an IANA [name server requirement] that [glue records][glue record] matches authoritative data.
+It is an IANA [name server requirement] that [glue records][glue record] match authoritative data.

 This test case will test the following: